Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 Cost Evaluation of Castor Farming

-Tentative Cost of Production
+Tentative Cost of Production:

-- Land Preparation: This includes plowing, harrowing, and land leveling.
-The cost can vary but may range from $100 to $300 per acre.
+- Land Preparation: $100 to $300 per acre.

-- Pest and Disease Control: Expenses for pest control measures, including pesticides or organic alternatives, can vary depending on pest pressure.
-Costs may range from $50 to $150 per acre.
+- Pest and Disease Control: $50 to $150 per acre.

 Economic Benefits of Castor Farming